Frasan00/Flynest/README.md

 ### Routing
 - Routing can be made with the Router object
-- Allows you to define common prefix routes
+- Allows you to define common prefix routes and Middlewares

 ```typescript
 import { Router } from 'flynest';